 March 7, 2022 | Car Accidents

 Vehicle accidents occur in a wide variety of ways, including distracted driving.
 There are various ways that drivers can be distracted in Indiana, including texting while behind the wheel.
-Here, our Indianapolis car accident lawyers want to review the dangers of texting and driving in Indiana.
+Here, our Indiana accident injury lawyers want to review the dangers of texting and driving in Indiana.
 In particular, we want to look at distracted driving accident statistics as well as laws related to texting and driving in this state.